 One example was Ian McEwan as we started reading Atonement.
 McEwan wrote his 14 novels in a 38-year span—averaging one novel every two or three years.
 Sure, he once published books in back-to-back years, and he once also took six years to publish a new novel, but taking the overall picture helps you to understand his general writing process.

 But even that exercise is not a science.
 Look at Cormac McCarthy, for example.
 You could take the number of novels he wrote and calculate the average amount of time he works on a book, but it would be a little misleading.
 He took seven years between Blood Meridian and All the Pretty Horses, as well as between Cities of the Plain and No Country for Old Men.
-But he also followed up that book with The Road one year later (and has yet to publish another book since 2006).
+But he also followed up that book with The Road one year later (and has yet to publish another novel since 2006).

 So here’s the best piece of advice I can offer: do not rush the process.
 It’s okay if you’ve started several novels but cannot seem to complete one.
 We’ve all been there.
 It’ll come.
 Just stick with it.
 Let the process dictate itself.

 I’m curious about other writers’ takes on this.
 How long is your process for writing a novel?